MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 - The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls which records get indented and by how much.
 The property can set to a field in the page's source table or a variable.
 The important thing, is that property resolves to an integer.
 This integer determines the indentation level.

 - The [IndentationControl property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.

+### Example

-Working with the sample page, add the IndentationColumn and IndentationControls to the repeater of the page as shown:
+Working with the sample page, let's indent records based on the value of the **Indent** column.
+You'll apply the indentation to **Name** column.
+For this hierarchy, you set the IndentationColumn and IndentationControls to the repeater of the page as shown in the following code:

 <!--
 ```